DrKnaw/wireguard-ip-failover/README.md

 ./manager-failover.sh
 ```

-It will install WireGuard (kernel module and tools) on the server, configure it, create a systemd service and a client configuration file.
+It will install WireGuard (kernel module and tools) on the server, configure it, create a systemd service and configuration iptables and client.

 Run the script again to add or remove ip!